-As the stakeholder group most likely to be impacted by the proposed CSF project, a Construction Disruption Payment was established to provide a significant financial benefit to nearby neighbours.
-These funds will be provided to neighbours adjacent to the Project.
-Funds will be acquitted prior to construction and not be linked to an impact occurring.
+As the stakeholder group most likely to be impacted by the CSF project, a Construction Disruption Payment was established to provide a significant financial benefit to nearby neighbours.
+These funds have been provided to neighbours adjacent to the Project prior to construction start and are not linked to an impact occurring.

-An indicative budget of \$250,00 will be provided to near neighbours.
-Acceptance of funding will be unconditional and will not limit neighbours from registering complaints.
-Neighbours adjacent to the Project or on the traffic route will receive a one-off construction disruption payment of \$15,000 at the start of construction.
-Those along the traffic route as well as adjacent to the Project site will be eligible for the same amount, \$15,000.
+A budget of \$250,00 has been provided to near neighbours.
+Acceptance of funding is unconditional and does not limit neighbours from registering complaints.
+Neighbours adjacent to the Project or on the traffic route have received a one-off construction disruption payment of \$15,000 at the start of construction.
+Those along the traffic route as well as adjacent to the Project site have been offered the same amount, \$15,000.